-$\stackrel{\checkmark}{\triangleright}$ A program will cease execution when no activations are on the agenda.
+♠ A program will cease execution when no activations are on the agenda.

 When multiple activations are on the agenda, CLIPS automatically determines which activation is appropriate to fire.
-CLIPS orders the activations on the agenda in terms of increasing priority or salience;.
+CLIPS orders the activations on the agenda in terms of increasing priority or salience.

 The part of the rule before the arrow is called the left-hand side (LHS) and the part of the rule after the arrow is called the right-hand side (RHS).
-If no patterns are specified, CLIPS automatically activates the rule when a (reset) command is entered.
+If you enter a (reset) command, CLIPS memory is cleared and the special fact (initial-fact) is always put into the fact-list with fact-identifier "f-0".
+If no patterns are specified, the pattern (initial-fact) is used for the LHS.